dwb/dogfish/README.md

 At the moment, it is slightly deficient in configuration (it assumes certain names for the schema migrations table and its column), but that would not be a hard problem to solve.
 It's also mildly inefficient (it scans the migrations directory many times), but it seems to run fast enough for me to not worry all that much.

 Contributions welcome; do the usual fork/branch/pull-request dance.
 There is a test suite: just have a working MySQL and PostgreSQL that dogfish would be able to access, make sure there's nothing you want to keep in any `dogfish_test` database that might exist, and run `./dogfish_test`.
 Green words will hopefully fly by.
 Please: 80 columns, POSIX tools and usages only.
+Note that you need to install [Shellcheck](http://shellcheck.net), or be running on Linux where I have helpfully included a binary for you (and Travis).
+It's available in Homebrew on OS X.

 The spiny dogfish, _Squalus acanthias_, is one of the few animals that migrate that someone hasn't used as a name for a piece of software yet.
 I'm not a